GiedriusMar/Kebabine_using_Python_Flask/README.md

   - `routes.py`: Application routes.
 - **.env**: Environment variables file (please create one by yourself using your own credentials).
 - **manage.py**: Management script for database migrations and manual data uploading to database.
+- **requirements.txt**: List of required Python libraries for the project.
 - **run.py**: Script to run the Flask app.